Cortona 2018 Program Details

 Chair: To be announced soon!

-This track will cover the latest in innovation in continuous manufacturing, multi-disciplinary development and accelerated development, in order to address challenges found across the pharmaceutical and biopharmaceutical manufacturing industries.
+This track will cover the latest in innovation in QbD from an analytical perspective, continuous manufacturing, multi-disciplinary development and accelerated development, in order to address challenges found across the pharmaceutical and biopharmaceutical manufacturing industries.

 Exhibition 8-10 October, 2018 - Table top displays and sponsorship opportunities are available for demonstrating products or services before a specialized audience.